 Please to say to my friends that I still live, and have given some communications to friends outside of my family, who believe in such things.
-I was enabled to give a pretty good test to them at one time, and I would like that mother and the dear ones at home would know that I still live.
-I know what their ideas are concerning the other life, and perhaps it would please them if they_could quietly read that Eliza is happy; that she is engaged in a work that is making her more happy than if she had lived in this life.
+I was enabled to give a pretty good test to them at one time, and I would I ke that mother and the dear ones at home would know that I still live.
+I know what their ideas are concerning the other life, and perhaps it would please them if they could quietly read that Eliza is happy; that she is engaged in a work that is making her more happy than if she had lived in this life.
 It is pleasant to gaze upon nature, and I do not know how any person can be an infidel-how they can deny the supreme power.
 When I came to the spiritual side and saw how beautiful everything was, I was perfectly charmed.
-I shall never Was, I was perfectly charmed.
-I shall dever forget how beautiful it seemed to me here as I was borne along to my beautiful home, and soft and beautiful strains of music fell upon my cars; it seemed to me as if it was heaven at once, and I felt as if I was a little child.
-When I awoke I seemed to be in a strange place, yet there were some there who knew me, and some one whispered, "You may return and tell those that mourn for you that you atill live."
-For some days I lingered around the old home, and tried to impress them with my presence, but when I found I could not do this, I passed to my Spirit home, and it seemed a long time before I could give them such a test that they would say, "Elizs, we know it is you," and I have not been able to do this.
+I shall never forget how beautiful it seemed to me here as I was borne along to my beautiful home, and soft and beautiful strains of music fell upon my ears; it seemed to me as if it was heaven at once, and I felt as if I was a little ch'ld When I swoke I seemed to be in a strange place, yet there were some there who knew me, and some one whispered, "You may re-turn and tell those that mourn tor you that you still live."
+For a me days I lingered as add the old home, and tried to improve them with my presence, but when I to you I could not do this, I passed to my Sprit home, and it seemed a lorg time before I could give them such a test that they would say.
+"Eliza, we know it is you," and I have not been able to do this.
 I don't think my dear mother would have any objection to reading what I say.
-I want her to know that I live in a peaceable and happy land; you would call it heaven, dear mother, land; you would call it heaven, dear mother, could you see it.
+I want her to know that I live in a peaceable and happy land; you would call it beaven, dear mother, could you see it.
 Often when the twilight gathers round the dear old home, my spirit comes to you, and would whisper words of love for all the dear ones.
-There were many plans laid out by me, but I have now a better work to do.
-Say to all my friends in Snow-denville that I hope to be able to give them many tenths, that I hold tham all in hind remany truths; that I hold them all in kind remembrance, and my prayer is that God may grant that the light of true Spiritualism may shine in their hearts and bless their lives.
+Toere were many plans laid out by me, but I have now a better work to do.
+Say to all my friends in Snowdenville that I hope to the able to give them many truths; that I hold them all in kind remembrance, and my prayer is that God may grant that the light of true Spiritualism may shine in their hearts and bless their lives.